-The DSL will weigh the victim's wishes against their duty to protect the victim and others.
-If a referral is made against the victim's wishes, it will be done so extremely carefully and the reasons for referral will be explained to the victim.
-Appropriate specialist support will always be offered.
+Where it is in the public interest, and protects pupils from harm, information can be lawfully shared without the victim's consent, e.g. if doing so would assist the prevention, detection or prosecution of a serious crime.
+Before doing so, the DSL will weigh the victim's wishes against their duty to protect the victim and others.
+Where a referral is made against the victim's wishes, it is done so carefully with the reasons for the referral explained to the victim and specialist support offered.